Top 5 most common misconceptions about liposuction

 Many people mistakenly believe that cellulite – small depressions in the skin – can be removed and cured by liposuction.
 While there are other treatments designed to specifically target and treat cellulite, liposuction solely removes soft, fatty tissue and doesn’t treat the skin.
 For some people, traditional liposuction may reduce the perceived presence of cellulite, however dermatologists have also warned that for many others, liposuction can potential worsen its appearance.
 Ultimately, it’s best to make an appointment for consultation before settling on a decision.

-Dermatologists and plastic surgeons consistently have to deal with overweight patients who believe that liposuction will help them to lose weight, but the truth is that liposuction is not an effective, lasting weight loss tool.
+Dermatologists and plastic surgeons often see overweight patients who believe that liposuction will help them to lose weight, but the truth is that liposuction is not an effective, lasting weight loss tool.
 In fact, many patients can even be told that they need to lose weight before they can go ahead with a liposuction procedure.
 Generally, liposuction is recommended for those at a stable, healthy weight level who want to correct ‘problem areas’ instead of those looking for a magic fix.

 This is a common fear for many people – that after liposuction, fat will regrow and redistribute around other areas of the body.
-Although it may be true that liposuction patients won’t see their fat returning in the treated areas, an increase in fat after liposuction can occur by post-op weight gain.
-Because the fat cells in the specified area have been treated in a way which encourages fat not to grow, the body will still store fat in other areas.
+Although it may be true that liposuction patients won’t see their fat returning in the treated areas, an increase in fat after liposuction can occur by post-operative weight gain.
+Because the fat cells in the specified area have been removed, the body will still store fat in other areas.